Who are the men that pick for scraps amongst the ruins at the end of history?

 Because there are already certain laws.

-So you're not supposed to do that.
+There's one from 2012 saying you're not supposed to do that.

-You're not supposed to give information to either trade for yourself or to, you know, close people, people that are close to you, certainly your spouse even.
+You're not supposed to give information to either trade for yourself or to, you know, close people, the people that are close to you, certainly your spouse even.

-Because the amount of power that they hold, or she holds particularly, being very, very senior Congressman.
+Because the amount of power that they hold, or she holds particularly, being very, very senior congresswoman, she was head or she's the majority leader in the House a couple of times.

-I think she still is the minority leader in the house, right?
+I think she still is the minority leader in the House, right?

 So the most senior Democratic person in Congress.

-Okay, someone like that, their power is extreme.
+Someone like that, their power is extreme.

 They can just say that they're thinking of introducing a motion.